ismaelpessa/PyMUSE/docs/tutorial.rst

     * type: 'abs' or 'emi'.
 Type of transition to fit. 'abs' for absorption and 'emi' for emission.
     * z: redshift of the galaxy.
 This function returns the kinematic image of the region, and saves the image in a .fits file.
-IMPORTANT: Select strong lines that be spatially.
+IMPORTANT: Select strong lines that be spatially extended.
 Create Videos
 +++++++++++++